 How to get cheap student contents insurance

-But, that doesn’t mean you have to have to take these risks lying down.
-A combination of careful precautions and cheap contents insurance can help to protect yourself against heavy losses.
+But that doesn’t mean you should just accept your fate as another statistic.
+A combination of careful precautions and cheap contents insurance will help you protect yourself against heavy losses.

 What’s on this page?

 Given the stats we’ve just spouted above, it’s safe to say that yes – we would suggest that you need contents insurance if you’re a student.
 But the good news is that there is a small possibility that you may already be covered.

 A lot of university halls will already offer a basic level of insurance, but many students just don’t realise they’re covered.

 You might notice that this free student insurance only covers a limited amount of items and normally they must be in your room at the time of the crime, with doors and windows fully secured.
 So, if you leave your laptop in a communal area and it’s stolen, you might not be covered; if there’s no forced entry, you may not be covered either.